 This attitude must be evident in our efforts toward enhancing the quality of the education we provide and the efficiency of our services, so as better to assist our families.

-The effectiveness of our practices must be demonstrated to the accrediting agency through a series of performance reports based on self-evaluations and surveys that are submitted throughout the year, culminating in an on-site review by AdvancED members every five years.
+The effectiveness of our practices must be demonstrated to the accrediting agency through a series of performance reports based on self-evaluations and surveys that are submitted during the accreditation period, culminating in an on-site review by MSA members every seven years.
 In a way, this is like participating in an ongoing audit to make sure we are doing the best job we can.

 What accreditation means for us